-Stock-Based Compensation
+Stock Based Compensation

-In December 2004, the Financial Accounting Standards Board, or FASB, issued Statement No. 123 (revised 2004), Share-Based Payment, or SFAS 123R.
-This statement requires companies to recognize expense in the income statement for the fair value all share-based payments to employees and directors, including grants of employee stock options.
-SFAS 123R supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees, and its interpretations, or APB 25, and amends FASB Statement No. 95, Statement of Cash Flows.
+The Financial Accounting Standards Board, or FASB, Statement No. 123 (revised 2004), Share-Based Payment, or SFAS 123R, requires companies to recognize expense in the income statement for the fair value all share-based payments to employees and directors, including grants of employee stock options.

 We adopted SFAS 123R on January 1, 2006 using the modified prospective transition method.
 We record compensation expense for all awards granted after the date of adoption and for the unvested portion of previously granted awards that remain outstanding at the date of adoption.
-Accordingly, stock-based compensation expense recognized in the year ended December 31, 2006 includes compensation cost for all outstanding stock-based awards.
-Prior to January 1, 2006, we used the intrinsic-value method of accounting for stock-based awards granted to employees and directors in accordance with APB 25 and its interpretations.
+Accordingly, stock-based compensation expense recognized in the years ended December 31, 2007 and 2006 includes compensation cost for all outstanding stock-based awards.
+Prior to January 1, 2006, we used the intrinsic-value method of accounting for stock-based awards granted to employees and directors in accordance with APB Opinion No. 25, Accounting for Stock Issued to Employees, or APB 25, and its interpretations.
 Accordingly, we did not recognize compensation cost in our financial statements prior to January 1, 2006 for these awards because stock options granted to employees and directors had exercise prices equal to or greater than the fair value of the underlying security at the time the stock option was granted.
-We have adopted the alternative transition method to use to calculate the pool of windfall tax benefits under SFAS 123R.

-In adopting SFAS 123R, companies must choose among alternative valuation models and amortization assumptions.
-After assessing alternative valuation models and amortization assumptions, we continue to use the Black-Scholes option valuation model, or Black-Scholes and use the single-option award approach and straight-line attribution method for stock options granted since January 1, 2006.
+In adopting SFAS 123R, companies must choose among alternative valuation models and amortization approaches.
+After assessing alternative valuation models and amortization approaches, we continue to use the Black-Scholes option valuation model, or Black-Scholes and use the single-option award approach and straight-line attribution method for stock options granted since January 1, 2006.
 Using this approach, the compensation cost is amortized on a straight-line basis over the vesting period of each respective stock option, generally four years.

 Prior to adoption of SFAS 123R, we calculated the value of options granted to employees and directors for disclosure in the footnotes to our financial statements pursuant to Statement of Financial Accounting Standards No. 123, or SFAS 123, using Black-Scholes, the multiple-option award approach and the accelerated attribution method.
 This approach uses a graded vesting method over the vesting period of each respective stock option, generally four years.
 The accelerated attribution method results in recognizing as compensation cost more than 50% of the fair value of an option in year one, with the remainder recognized in decreasing amounts from year two to year four.
-Under the modified-prospective transition method of SFAS 123R, we will continue to calculate compensation cost for options granted prior to January 1, 2006 using the multiple-option award approach and accelerated attribution method.
+Under the modified prospective transition method of SFAS 123R, we will continue to calculate compensation cost for options granted prior to January 1, 2006 using the multiple-option award approach and accelerated attribution method.